skulptur/note-fns/README.md

 ## About

 Use this library when you need a comprehensive but lightweight solution for working with musical notes in Typescript.
-It re-exports most of the [music-fns](https://github.com/madewithlove/music-fns) library and adds some more on top.

-**Please refer to music-fns documentation until documentation is added here.
-Notable differences are documented below!**
+It provides functions, types and contants that make it easy to manipulate musical note information.
+Works great in conjunction with other music related libraries.

 ## Get started